dataArtisans/flink-training-web/README.md

-# Flink Training
+# Apache Flink™ Training

-This repository contains material for an [Apache Flink](http://flink.apache.org) training by [data Artisans](http://www.data-artisans.com).
+This repository contains material for an [Apache Flink™](http://flink.apache.org) training by [data Artisans](http://www.data-artisans.com).

 The training is only available at [http://dataartisans.github.io/flink-training](http://dataartisans.github.io/flink-training).